dougspadottoemc/SEBC/enterprise/labs/0_CM_treasure_hunt.md

   HIVESERVER2, HIVEMETASTORE, WEBHCAT, GATEWAY

 ### What steps must be completed before integrating Cloudera Manager with Kerberos?
-   Get or create a Kerberos Principal for the CM server.
+   Have a Kerberos KDC setup, get or create an admin Kerberos Principal (able to create other principals), have Kerberos clients installed on all nodes.